actionml/universal-recommender/README.md

 The “params” section controls most of the features of the UR.
 Possible values are:

 * **appName**: required string describing the app using the engine.
 Must be the same as is seen with `pio app list`
 * **indexName**: required string describing the index for all correlators, something like "urindex".
-The Elasticsearch URI for its REST interface is `http:/**your-master-machine**/indexName/typeName/...` You can access ES through its REST interface here.
+The Elasticsearch URI for its REST interface is `http:/**elasticsearch-machine**/indexName/typeName/...` You can access ES through its REST interface here.
 * **typeName**: required string describing the type in Elasticsearch terminology, something like "items".
-This has no important meaning but must be part of the Elastic search URI for queries.
+This has no important meaning but must be part of the Elasticsearch URI for queries.
-* **eventNames**: required array of string identifiers describing action events recorded for users, things like “purchase”, “watch”, “add-to-cart”, even “location”. or “device” can be considered actions and used in recommendations.
-The first action is to be considered primary, the others secondary for cooccurrence and cross-cooccurrence calculations.
+* **eventNames**: required array of string identifiers describing action events recorded for users, things like “purchase”, “watch”, “add-to-cart”, even “location”, or “device” can be considered actions and used in recommendations.
+The first action is to be considered the primary action because it **must** exist in the data and is considered the strongest indication of user preference for items, the others are secondary for cooccurrence and cross-cooccurrence calculations.
+The Secondary actions/events may or may not have target entites that are not items to be recommended, like category-ids, device-ids, location-ids...
+For example: a category-pref event would have a category-id and the target entity but a view would have an item-id.
+Both work fine as long as all events are tied to users.
-* **maxEventsPerEventType** optional, default = 500.
+* **maxEventsPerEventType** optional (use with great care), default = 500.
 Amount of usage history to keep use in model calculation.
-* **maxCorrelatorsPerEventType**: optional, default = 50.
+* **maxCorrelatorsPerEventType**: optional (use with great care), default = 50.
 An integer that controls how many of the strongest correlators are created for every event type named in `eventNames`.
-* **maxQueryEvents**: optional, default = 100.
+* **maxQueryEvents**: optional (use with great care), default = 100.
 An integer specifying the number of most recent primary actions used to make recommendations for an individual.
 More implies some will be less recent actions.
 Theoretically using the right number will capture the user’s current interests.
 * **num**: optional, default = 20.
 An integer telling the engine the maximum number of recommendations to return per query but less may be returned if the query produces less results or post recommendations filters like blacklists remove some.
 * **blacklistEvents**: optional, default = the primary action.
 An array of strings corresponding to the actions taken on items, which will cause them to be removed from recommendations.
 These will have the same values as some user actions - so “purchase” might be best for an ecom application since there is often little need to recommend something the user has already bought.
 If this is not specified then the primary event is assumed.
 To blacklist no event, specify an empty array.
 Note that not all actions are taken on the same items being recommended.
 For instance every time a user goes to a category page this could be recorded as a category preference so if this event is used in a blacklist it will have no effect, the category and item ids should never match.
 If you want to filter certain categories, use a field filter and specify all categories allowed.
 * **fields**: optional, default = none.
 An array of default field based query boosts and filters applied to every query.
 The name = type or field name for metadata stored in the EventStore with $set and $unset events.
 Values = and array of one or more values to use in any query.
 The values will be looked for in the field name.
 Bias will either boost the importance of this part of the query or use it as a filter.
 Positive biases are boosts any negative number will filter out any results that do not contain the values in the field name.
-* **userBias**: optional, default = none.
+* **userBias**: optional (use with great care), default = none.
 Amount to favor user history in creating recommendations, 1 is neutral, and negative number means to use as a filter so the user history must be used in recommendations, any positive number greater than one will boost the importance of user history in recommendations.
-* **itemBias**: optional, default = none.
+* **itemBias**: optional (use with great care), default = none.
 Same as userbias but applied to similar items to the item supplied in the query.
 * **expireDateName** optional, name of the item properties field that contains the date the item expires or is unavailable to recommend.
 * **availableDateName** optional, name of the item properties field that contains the date the item is available to recommend.
 * **dateName** optional, a date or timestamp used in a `dateRange` recommendations filter.
 * **returnSelf**: optional, default = false.
 Boolean asking to include the item that was part of the query (if there was one) as part of the results.
 The default is false and this is by far the most common use so this is seldom required.
 * **recsModel** optional, default = "all", which means  collaborative filtering with popular items returned when no other recommendations can be made.
 Otherwise: "all", "collabFiltering", "backfill".
 If only "backfill" is specified then the train will create only some backfill type like popular.
 If only "collabFiltering" then no backfill will be included when there are no other recommendations.
-* **backfillField** optional, default: backfillType = popular, eventNames = only the first event, corresponding to the primary action, duration = 259200, which is the number of seconds in a 3 days. **Care** should be taken overriding the events used for popularity.
-The primary/first event used for recommendations is always is attached to items you wish to recommend, the other events are not neccessarily attached to the same items.
-If events like "category-preference" are used then popular categories will be calculated and this is probably not what you want for backfill.
+* **backfillField** optional (use with great care), default: backfillType = popular, eventNames = only the first/primary event in `eventNames`, corresponding to the primary action, duration = 259200, which is the number of seconds in a 3 days.
+The primary/first event used for recommendations is always attached to items you wish to recommend, the other events are not neccessarily attached to the same items.
+If events like "category-preference" are used then popular categories will be calculated and this will have no effect for backfill.
 Possible backfillTypes are "popular", "trending", and "hot", which correspond to the number of events in the duration, the average event velocity or the average event acceleration over the time indicated.
-This is calculated for every event and is used to rank them and so can be used with biasing metadata so you can get, for instance, hot items in some category. **Note**: when using "hot" the algorithm divides the events into three periods and since event tend to be cyclical by day, 3 days will produce expected results.
+This is calculated for every event and is used to rank them and so can be used with biasing metadata so you can get, for instance, hot items in some category. **Note**: when using "hot" the algorithm divides the events into three periods and since event tend to be cyclical by day, 3 days will produce results mostly free of daily effects for all types.
 Making this time period smaller may cause odd effects from time of day the algorithm is executed.
-Popular is not split and "trending" splits the event in two.
+Popular is not split and trending splits the events in two.
 So choose the duration accordingly.

 ###Queries

+####Simple Personalized Query

+	{
+	  “user”: “xyz”
+	}

+This gets all default values from the engine.json and uses only action correlators for the types specified there.

+####Simple Similar Items Query

+	{
+	  “item”: “53454543513”
+	}

+This returns items that are similar to the query item, and blacklist and backfill are defaulted to what is in the engine.json

+####Full Query Parameters

 Query fields determine what data is used to match when returning recommendations.
 Some fields have default values in engine.json and so may never be needed in individual queries.
 On the other hand all values from engine.json may be overridden or added to in an individual query.
 The only requirement is that there must be a user or item in every query.